fabianschilling/awesome-convnets/README.md

 Breakthrough paper that popularized convolutional neural networks (namely *AlexNet*) and made the following contributions.

-* The use of *Local Response Normalization*
+* The use of *local response normalization*
 * Extensive use of regularizers such as *data augmentation* and *dropout*

 ##### [Improving Neural Networks by Preventing Co-adaptation of Feature Detectors](http://arxiv.org/pdf/1207.0580.pdf) (Hinton et al 2012)

-Paper decribing the dropout regularization technique in detail.
+Describes dropout in detail.

 ##### [Adadelta: An Adaptive Learning Rate Method](http://arxiv.org/pdf/1212.5701v1.pdf) (Zeiler et al 2012)

-Introduces *Adadelta*, an improved version of the Adagrad adaptive optimization technique.
+Introduces *adadelta*, an improved version of the adagrad adaptive optimization technique.

 ##### [Maxout Networks](http://jmlr.org/proceedings/papers/v28/goodfellow13.pdf) (Goodfellow et al 2013)